ncamacho/gitlab_clone/README.md

 * Can pick what group you can download all the repos in that group from.
 * Will do a git pull if an existing repo has been detected.
 * Support for using either ssh or the web url to download.
-* List the repos in a group.
+* List the repos in a group before cloning them.

 ## Examples
 ### Get a list of repos in a group named Home: